Check the tide times before you go as one section is along the beach and is only accessible at low tide https://www.tidetimes.org.uk/upnor-tide-times

-You can thank our friends at Discovering Britain for this amazing trail full of Great Expectation.
+You can thank our friends at Discovering Britain for this amazing trail full of Great Expectations.
 Thanks guys!!

 Discover the changing face of the Hoo Peninsula

 Despite being just 30 miles downriver from the capital, the Hoo Peninsula is a little visited area of North Kent.

 It’s a fairly isolated place, sandwiched between the lower reaches of the Thames to the north and the meandering Medway to the south.

 Hoo’s isolated position encouraged the development of industry, its marshlands attracted writers like Dickens and painters including Turner and Hogarth.
 With water on either side, Hoo has long been a strategic location for defence.

 Today this is a quiet place, yet its decommissioned power stations and derelict military forts tell stories of more turbulent times.